Michael Nelson (footballer): Bishop Auckland

 Born in Gateshead, Tyne and Wear, Nelson started his playing career as a semi-professional, playing for non-League teams such as Spennymoor United, Leek Town and Bishop Auckland.
-Nelson's performances attracted the attention of league clubs who sent scouts to watch him.
-Nelson was given a trial at Hartlepool but he was not offered a contract by the then Hartlepool manager Chris Turner.
-However Nelson was offered a contract at Bury by manager Andy Preece after Bury scout Peter Ward convinced him to give Nelson a chance.
+He was at Portsmouth for two-and-a-half years but then manager Alan Ball released him because of financial restrictions.
+During his time at Bishop Auckland, Nelson became a first team regular, making forty–eight appearances and scoring two times in all competitions.
+Nelson's performances attracted the attention of League clubs who sent scouts to watch him.
+Nelson was given a trial at Hartlepool United but he was not offered a contract by manager Chris Turner.